 There is a confidential counsellor on whom employees can call in the event of complaints about discrimination, sexual intimidation, and other forms of unequal treatment.
-The confidential counsellor can be contacted at Result Mediation in Weesp (telephone number +31 20 205 0239).
+The confidential counsellor is located at Stigas, and can be contacted via 085 044 0700 or vertrouwenspersoon@stigas.nl.